Soc 324 - Sociology of Sex and Gender 2 » 2019 » Quiz 2

 A doctor interviewed in the video Growing Up Trans calls this new generation of trans kids “pioneers” primarily because:

-A. they will be the first group of trans people to use medical interventions in childhood that have unknown long-term effects.
+A. they are the first group of trans kids to be allowed in mainstream schools.

 B. they are the first group of trans people to be allowed in the military.